-- □ Windows opened whenever possible. - Limited restroom passes due to capacity and spacing issues. - Physical distancing should be maintained in open or common areas, such as hallways, stairwells, gyms, and playgrounds.
+ing and again upon return.
+We also are encouraging: Windows opened whenever possible.
+Limited restroom passes due to capacity and spacing issues.
+Physical distancing should be maintained in open or common areas, such as hallways, stairwells, gyms, and playgrounds.

-- Students will utilize their own school supplies and keep their belongings separate from other students' belongings or in their backpack throughout the day.
-Lockers will not be utilized. - □ Students are encouraged to bring a bottle to school that can be refilled from one of our water filling stations on campus since drinking fountains will be inactive.
+Students will utilize their own school supplies and keep their belongings separate from other students' belongings or in their backpack throughout the day.
+Lockers will not be utilized

+Students are encouraged to bring a bottle to school that can be refilled from one of ou water filling stations on campus since drinking fountains will be inactive.